Mark1626/litex-alchitry-cu-examples/README.md

 1. Litex - https://github.com/enjoy-digital/litex/wiki/Installation
 2. Project ICEStorm

+Support for this board was added in https://github.com/litex-hub/litex-boards/pull/510, if your current Litex installation says the board is not available you may need to pull the latest changes in [litex-boards](https://github.com/litex-hub/litex-boards)

 ## Examples

 1. Lab001 - **Blinky:** Blinky example based on Lab002/blinker in FPGA 101